 Net income from rental, royalty or other passive (i.e. interest, dividends, investment) activities may give rise to the requirement to pay quarterly installments of federal (and/or state) tax in advance for the next taxation year.

-Corporations carrying on business in the U.S., whether incorporated in the U.S. or elsewhere, must file a return of income each year within two and one half months after their fiscal year end (unless extended), and must use variations of form 1120 depending on whether the entity is a Limited Liability Company (LLC), Subchapter S corporation or other entity.
-Corporations (except flow through entities) pay income tax at graduated rates starting with 15 percent to $50,000 and with a maximum of 35% in 2012 (for taxable income under $18.3 million).
+Corporations carrying on business in the U.S., whether incorporated in the U.S. or elsewhere, must file a return of income each year within four and one half months for “C” corporations after their fiscal year end (unless extended), and two and a half months after the year end for other entities and must use the appropriate form depending on whether the entity is a Limited Liability Company (LLC), Subchapter S corporation or other entity.
+Corporations (except flow through entities) pay income tax at graduated rates starting with 15 percent to $50,000 and with a maximum of 38% in 2016 (for taxable income over $15 million).

 Non U.S. corporations that are controlled by “U.S. persons” must be reported on form 5471 on the personal income tax returns of certain shareholders.

-Corporate tax planning in the United States is considerably different than that in Canada, since rules are in place to prevent the accumulation of income in excess of $150,000 in a corporation, planning of year end bonuses to reduce corporate income, and accruals of income to related cash basis taxpayers.
+Corporate tax planning in the United States is considerably different than that in Canada, since rules are in place to prevent the accumulation of income in excess of $150,000 for corporations engaged in technical, scientific or professional activities or $250,000 for others.

-Every individual who files a U.S. tax return must have a valid identification number issued by the Social Security Administration and acceptable to the IRS.
+Commencing with the 1996 taxation year, every individual who files a U.S. income tax return must have a valid identification number issued by the Social Security Administration and acceptable to the IRS.
 For U.S. residents, citizens, and visa holders entitled to work in the U.S., a Social Security Number (SSN) is required, and is available by completing form SS-5 (Application for a Social Security Card).
 For spouses, dependents and non-residents who file a U.S. tax return or are claimed as dependents on a U.S. tax return but are not permitted to work in the U.S., an Individual Taxpayer Identification Number (ITIN) is required, and is available by completing form W-7 (Application for IRS Individual Taxpayer Identification Number).
 Effective in 2012, the Certifying Acceptance Agent program has been eliminated, and all new applications must be accompanied by an original certified copy of a passport, issued by the home country passport office.
-Tax forms which do not have the appropriate identification numbers will not be accepted by the IRS, and claims for dependents without appropriate numbers will be disallowed. .
+Tax forms which do not have the appropriate identification numbers will not be accepted by the IRS, and claims for dependents without appropriate numbers will be disallowed.
+ITINs issued before 2013 and not used in three years may need to be re-applied for starting in 2016.

 Partnerships, corporations and self employed persons should apply for an Employer Identification Number (EIN) by filing form SS-4 (Application for Employer Identification Number).